ibexa/documentation-developer/docs/updating/from_3.3/update_from_3.3.md

 ### Update Flex server

+The `flex.ibexa.co` Flex server has been disabled.
+If you are using v3.3.15 or earlier v3.3 version, you need to update your Flex server.

-If your `composer.json` still uses the `https://flex.ibexa.co` endpoint in `extra.symfony.endpoint`, replace it with the new [`https://api.github.com/repos/ibexa/recipes/contents/index.json?ref=flex/main`](https://github.com/ibexa/website-skeleton/blob/v3.3.16/composer.json#L98) endpoint.
+To do it, in your `composer.json` check whether the `https://flex.ibexa.co` endpoint is still listed in `extra.symfony.endpoint`.
+If so, replace it with the new [`https://api.github.com/repos/ibexa/recipes/contents/index.json?ref=flex/main`](https://github.com/ibexa/website-skeleton/blob/v3.3.20/composer.json#L98) endpoint.

 You can do it manually, or by running the following command: